Marijn17s/irHub/Recommended Settings.md

 - [x] Start with iRacing sim
 - [x] Stop with iRacing sim
 - [ ] Minimize to tray on startup
-- Minimize to tray delay: -
 - [ ] Close to tray on startup
-- Close to tray delay: -

 ### Garage 61
 - Arguments: none